JuBepy/Gaze_Mouse/README.md

 # Gaze Mouse
 ## Introduction
 This project aims to get mouse control using the coordinates given by eye-tracking glasses.
 We used the "Invisible" glasses created by Pupil Labs.
-This GitHub is the result of the project of the "Virtual Processing and Smart Spaces" course, in 2021.
+This GitHub is the result of the project of the "Visual Processing and Smart Spaces" course, in 2021.

 This project was produced by :
  - Julien Bertieaux (Julien.BERTIEAUX@student.umons.ac.be)